 I do my research so I can be contented about teaching in the new year level.
 I take it as an opportunity to refresh what I do.
 It makes me check up on the national curriculum instead of just going with what was done last year and tweaking it a bit.
 Often it’s easy enough to change themes a bit from another year level to make them fit the curriculum topics of the new year level.
 A great place to go is Youtube and key in a topic.
 Don’t expect to find a lesson plan but great ideas that might spark you off in any direction.

 That teacher is probably just as anxious about me.
 I often worry about all the things that might go wrong but I have to just stop and remind myself that worry never changes anything.
-This is one of those things you need to be happy about teaching so next year is not a burden all through the School break.
+This is one of those things you need to be happy about teaching so the days before you start the new school year are not wasted with worry.
 There are only really two possibilities.
 The teacher next door will either be worse than I thought or just the most wonderful colleague to be partnered with.
 I choose to love others and treat them just as well as I would like to be.
 A kind word can make all the difference and even if it doesn’t it is still better to be kind and be a friend.

 If I don’t know what to do, I make sure I find out so I can differentiate learning for all my students.
 First of all, I find someone who I can trust.
 It may not be the previous teachers the student has had.
 I make sure I work out what it is I need to find out so I don’t overburden my colleague.
 Often I ask my husband since he is my most trusted confidant since most times teachers see the problem more than the solution because we have the students before us every day.
 Each student is unique so if I need to I will make sure I get some training before the next year begins to help me manage the student no one wants.